gradle/native-platform/readme.md

 ### Next version

+* Support for symlinks on Windows.
+Thanks to [Renaud Paquay](https://github.com/rpaquay).
 * Fixed handling of long paths on Windows.
 Thanks to [Renaud Paquay](https://github.com/rpaquay).
 * Support for Linux on aarch64.
 Thanks to [Amey](https://github.com/ameyp).